0 Products

 cart is empty

 There’s simply nothing like cracking open a cold beer on a hot summer day.
 Ok, maybe it’s a tie between that and savoring a crisp draft on the patio of your local brewpub.
-The point is that summer has unofficially started, and we know we’re not the only ones craving a refreshing summer beer.
+The point is that we know we’re not the only ones craving a refreshing summer beer.

 For microbreweries, the uptick in consumption provides more opportunities than simply higher sales.
 Read on and discover the key features brewers should consider when creating their next great summer beer!